aelinadas/code-for-cause/README.md

 ## Conclusion

-* We believe that adopting a well connected organization. <br />
+• We believe that adopting a well connected organization serves the poor community well. <br />
-* Also, safer and cost-effective healthcare can be provided to patients. <br />
+• Also, safer and cost-effective healthcare can be provided to patients. <br />
-* Keeping track of inventory across multiple enterprises helps in faster delivery of food from food bank to food pantry. <br />
+• Keeping track of inventory across multiple enterprises helps in faster delivery of food from food bank to food pantry. <br />